kubecost/docs/using-kubecost/navigating-the-kubecost-ui/README.md

 ![Kubecost overview](/images/overview.png)

-To obtain access to the Kubecost UI following a successful installationn, enable port-forwarding with the following command:
+To obtain access to the Kubecost UI following a successful installation, enable port-forwarding with the following command:

 ```
 kubectl port-forward --namespace kubecost deployment/kubecost-cost-analyzer 9090